-(1) If a person is in custody and an appeal has been commenced under Part 2 of the Criminal Appeals Act 2004 in connection with the decision by virtue of which the person is in custody, the person may apply for bail —
+(1) If a person is in custody and an appeal has been commenced under the Criminal Appeals Act 2004 Part 2 in connection with the decision by virtue of which the person is in custody, the person may apply for bail —

 (a) if the appeal is to be heard and determined by the Court of Appeal or if an application has been made to the Court of Appeal for leave to appeal to the Court of Appeal — to a judge of appeal; or

-(b) in any other case — to a judge of the Supreme Court.
+(b) in any other case — to a Judge of the Supreme Court.

-(2) Bail shall not be granted to an applicant for bail under subsection (1) until he has given notice of his application for bail to —
+(2) Bail shall not be granted to an applicant for bail under subsection (1) unless —

-(a) the State Solicitor; or
+(a) the applicant has given notice of the application for bail to —

-(b) the Deputy Director of Public Prosecutions (Commonwealth) in Perth,
+(i) the Director of Public Prosecutions; or

+(ii) the State Solicitor,

-as the case may require, and that official has been given an opportunity to be heard on the application.
+as the case may require; and

+(b) that official has been given an opportunity to be heard on the application.

-[Section 7A inserted by No. 33 of 1989 s.
-18; amended by No. 65 of 2003 s.
-88(2); No. 45 of 2004 s.
-28(4); No. 59 of 2004 s.
-141; No. 84 of 2004 s.
-11.]
+[Section 7F inserted by No. 6 of 2008 s.
+9(1).]

-8. Accused to be given information and prescribed forms
+8. Accused to be given information and approved forms

 (1) Subject to subsection (4), a judicial officer or authorised officer who is called upon to consider an accused’s case for bail, on the first occasion when it arises in relation to an offence or group of offences for which an accused is required to appear, shall ensure that the accused is, or has been, given —